sukullcom/sukull.com/ISTIKRAR_FUNCTIONALITY.md

   - Practice sessions (20 points per challenge)
   - Other learning activities

-### Streak Calculation
+### Streak Calculation (Duolingo Logic)
-1. **Daily Tracking**: The system tracks points earned each day vs. daily target
+1. **Daily Tracking**: The system tracks points earned each day (00:00 - 23:59) vs. daily target
 2. **Streak Increment**: When user reaches their daily goal, their streak (`istikrar`) increases by 1
-3. **Streak Reset**: If user fails to meet daily goal for a day, their streak resets to 0
+3. **Streak Reset**: If user fails to meet daily goal for **ANY** day, their streak resets to **0**
 4. **Consecutive Days**: Streaks only count consecutive days of meeting goals
+5. **Automatic Detection**: System automatically detects missed days when user returns
+6. **Immediate Reset**: Streak resets as soon as user interacts with app after missing a day

+### New Enhanced Features

+#### ✅ Proactive Streak Checking
+- **`checkStreakContinuity()`**: Automatically called when users interact with the app
+- Detects missed days between last activity and today
+- Creates records for all missed days
+- Immediately resets streak to 0 if any day was missed

+#### ✅ Day Boundary Detection (00:00 - 23:59)
+- Proper daily boundary calculation using `setHours(0, 0, 0, 0)`
+- Points earned from midnight to midnight count toward daily goal
+- Baseline points reset at start of each new day

+#### ✅ Multiple Missed Days Handling
+- Detects if user was inactive for multiple days
+- Creates missed day records for all days between last activity and today
+- Properly resets streak regardless of how many days were missed

+#### ✅ Real-time Streak Validation
+- Called in protected layout - checks streak every time user accesses app
+- Called when earning points - ensures streak is up-to-date
+- Called when viewing profile - shows accurate streak information

 ### Visual Indicators
 - **istikrar.svg**: Shows for days when the daily goal was achieved (gold star)